mahyarap/rss-reader/README.md

-All services use multi-stage docker build to reduce their final image size except for the frontend image because its final artifact is a static bundle not a service (e.g. putting the bundle in an Nginx image).
+All services use multi-stage docker build to reduce their final image size except for the frontend image because its final artifact is a static bundle not a service (one could put the bundle in an Nginx image and serve it).

 ## Running Tests
 To run the tests simply run: